ArpitFaldu/RestApi_Bank_Management/README.md

-Banking REST API
+**Banking REST API**

+**Overview:-**
-Overview:-This REST API, built with Spring Boot, Hibernate, and JPA, provides functionality for managing bank accounts and transactions.
-It allows for account creation, deletion, and handling deposits, withdrawals, and transfers.
+This REST API, built with Spring Boot, Hibernate, and JPA, enables managing bank accounts and transactions.
+It supports account creation, deletion, deposits, withdrawals, and transfers.

+**Features:-**
-Features:- Create and delete accounts, with associated transaction history removed upon account deletion.
+Create and delete accounts, with transaction history automatically removed upon account deletion.

--Deposit and withdraw funds.
+Deposit and withdraw funds.

--Transfer funds between accounts.
+Transfer funds between accounts.

+**Technologies:-**
+1)Spring Boot
+2)Hibernate
+3)JPA

+Setup
-Setup:-Clone the repository, build the project, and run the application.
+Clone the repository, build the project, and run the application.
 The API will be accessible locally.

-Technologies:-
-->Spring Boot
-->Hibernate
-->JPA